tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

     git push
     ```

-    If you didn't [set up automatic GitHub authentication](pubapis_github_wikis.html#set-up-automatic-github-authentication), you may be prompted for your GitHub user name and password.
+    If you didn't [set up automatic GitHub authentication](pubapis_github_wikis.html#set-up-automatic-github-authentication), you will be prompted for your GitHub user name and password.

     Note that when you type `git push` or `git pull` and don't specify the branch, GitHub uses the default branch from origin.
 The default branch on GitHub is called `master`.
-Thus the command actually passed is `git push origin master` or `git push origin master`.
+Thus the command actually passed is `git push origin master` (or, push these changes to the remote repository, in the `master` branch).
 Some developers prefer to specify the repository and branch to ensure they are interacting with the right repositories and branches.

     Your terminal window probably looks something like this: